ASamedWalker/ai-transcriber-app/README.md

 ## How to run locally

 1. Clone the repository
+2. Get an API Key from [ChatGPT](https://www.chatgpt.com/)
-2. Run `npm install` to install all dependencies
+3. Run `npm install` to install all dependencies
-3. Run `npm run dev` to start the app on your local machine
+4. Run `npm run dev` to start the app on your local machine
-4. Open your browser and navigate to `localhost:3000` to view the app
+5. Open your browser and navigate to `localhost:3000` to view the app
-5. Follow the steps above to use the app
+6. Follow the steps above to use the app

 ## Technologies Used